PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One2.md

 Nothing happened.
 Nothing happened for too long.
 Very quickly several more possible outcomes sprung to Toms mind; she was ready to dodge.
 But no, nothing.
 Tom chanced a gauging side glance towards Kim.

 Kim walked a few steps, leaned down and picked up a choice stick.
-A sturdy branch used the previous day in high spririts by her brothers, it was almost as tall as Tom.
+A sturdy branch used the previous day in high spirits by her brothers, it was almost as tall as Tom.
 Kim held it as a staff vertically, it's base on the floor.
 Leaning his weight on it the staff held.
 Kim turned towards the south trail and looked back at Tom.
 "You're a stupid sod."

 Kim started walking towards the south trail.
 He walked a few steps turned his head towards Tom slightly: "Are you coming then?"